 The Tycho can be configured with several high-performance, disciplined, 10-MHz oscillators.
-The low phase noise outputs work in conjunction with these oscillators to provide up to eight individually buffered, spectrally pure, sinewave outputs.
+The low-phase-noise (LPN) outputs work in conjunction with these oscillators to provide up to eight individually buffered, spectrally pure, sinewave outputs.
 The levels of the contributors to spectral impurity have been carefully controlled by the selection of the optional oscillators that are offered, and by the design of the option module and its integration into the Tycho chassis.
 In addition, very good channel-to-channel isolation has been achieved.

 This module always resides in Slot 1 (next to the Receiver/CPU Module).
-An additional module (without an oscillator) can be installed in Slot 2.
+An additional LPN module can be installed in Slot 2 for a total of eight LPN outputs.
 The rear-panel outputs are labeled with their configured frequency.
 These frequencies are not changeable but can be viewed via console command pluginopts (see Chapter 3).
 For signal definition see Appendix I - Specifications.